 We routinely practice very good infection control measures across all of our care centres, from effective hand-washing and deep cleaning, to self-monitoring and isolation of residents and staff where any contagious illness is suspected.

-To reduce the risk of infection within our retirement village community near Ascot in Berkshire, we have decided to limit access to essential visitors only, effective from Friday March 13th, until further notice.
-We have also limited various services and facilities and events involving larger numbers, all designed to reduce potential exposure to the virus within the village environment.
+To reduce the risk of infection within our retirement village community near Ascot in Berkshire, we decided to limit access to essential visitors only, effective from Friday 13th March, until further notice.
+We have also adapted processes, adjusted our services, and limited some of our facilities, all designed to reduce potential exposure to the virus within the village environment.

 Health & Wellbeing support for the automotive industry